umass-compsci-220/umass-compsci-220.github.io/materials/homework/building-an-interpreter.md

 Programs      p ::= s_1 ... s_n
 ```

-Some structures (like `Numbers` and `Variables`) have been omitted for simplicity.
+Some nonterminals (like Numbers and Variables) have been described in words for simplicity.
 The actual grammar is defined inside of `./include/grammar.pegjs`.
 You may take a look at it if you are curious, but you should not need to.

 Each line of the grammar defines a rule.
 As an example, the rule